-Asphyxiation Hazard.
 Each appliance is tested at the factory and adjustments to the air fuel mixture are normally not necessary.
-Improper gas valve or mixture adjustments could result in property damage, personal injury or death.
+Improper gas valve or mixture adjustments could result in property damage, personal injury, or loss of life.

-Any gas valve adjustments (throttle and/or offset) specified herein and subsequent combustion data (%O2, %CO2, CO air free ppm) collection must be performed using a calibrated combustion analyzer.
+Any gas valve adjustments (throttle and/or offset) specified herein and subsequent combustion data $({}^{\times}O_2, {}^{\times}CO_2, CO \text{ air free ppm})$ collection must be performed using a calibrated combustion analyzer.
 Failure to use combustion analyzer could result in personal injury, death, or substantial property damage.

-XIV.
+XIII.
 System Start-up(continued)

-XIV.
+XIII.
 System Start-up(continued)

-Verify O2 (or CO2) and CO concentration are within limits specified in Table 38.
+6. Verify O2 (or CO2) and CO concentration are within limits specified in Table 34.
 Note: the values in this table are for sea level only.
 For high altitude installation, above 2000 ft. consult factory.

-Figure 30: Gas Valve Air/Fuel Adjustment
+Figure 23: Gas Valve Air-to-Fuel Adjustment